SfC Home > Physical Science > Physics >

 The lower limit of temperature is when the kinetic energy of the particles approaches zero.
 This temperature is called absolute zero.
-The upper temperature limit is determined by the maximum possible velocity of it particles.
-Temperature is measured with a device called a thermometer that gives relative readings of how hot or cold an object is.
+The upper temperature limit is determined by the maximum possible velocity of the particles.

 Questions you may have include: